lessw2020/Ranger21/README.md

 1 - <b>feature complete</b> - automated, Linear and Exponential warmup in place of RAdam.
 This is based on the findings of https://arxiv.org/abs/1910.04209v3

-2 - MadGrad core engine in place of Adam internals.
+2 - <b> Feature in progress - MadGrad core engine </b>.
 This is based on my own testing with Vision Transformers as well as the compelling MadGrad paper:  https://arxiv.org/abs/2101.11075v1

 3 - <b>feature complete</b> - Stable Weight Decay instead of AdamW style or Adam style:  needs more testing but the paper is very compelling:  https://arxiv.org/abs/2011.11152v3